hostwithquantum/static-buildpack/README.md

-# static-buildpack
+# runway-buildpacks/static-websites

-A buildpack static websites, aka for:
+A buildpack to build static websites:

 * gohugo
 * mdBook